 Museo Africano Mundo Negro

 This unique and unusual museum offers an interactive and engaging way to explore the cultural history of the distinct countries south of the Sahara desert.
-The museum displays a collection of objects, costumes, and art pieces that depict the practices of everyday life in various African countries as well more specific historical artifacts meant for religious or spiritual ceremonies.
+This hidden treasure displays a collection of objects, costumes, and art pieces that depict the practices of everyday life in various African countries.
+It also displays more specific historical artifacts meant for religious or spiritual ceremonies.
 If you are interested in learning about the rich culture and history of sub-Saharan Africa, head to the Museo African Mundo Negro for a fascinating and educational experience!

 Where: Calle de Arturo Soria, 101